-PostPost-teaching and focus if not obvious eg Post: number bonds to 10PrePre-teaching in the same way.
+Post Post-teaching and focus if not obvious eg Post: number bonds to 10

+Pre Pre-teaching in the same way.

-Where this happens, if the work doesn't not interfere with the progression of the learning, then the work can be completed in the child's book.
+Where this happens, if the work does not interfere with the progression of the learning, then the work can be completed in the front of the child's book.
 If it does not fit in with the progression of the learning sequence, eg a revisit to subtraction in the middle of a shape unit, then any written work can be completed at the back of the book.